The ultimate London to-do List - from the Tower of London to Westminster Abbey. We've got the top things to do in London you simply cannot miss.

-You’re only in London for a set amount of time so you want to make sure you see and do the best things in London.
-We’ll make it easy for you; here are our Top 10 Things to Do in London – and what’s more, they’re all free with The London Pass!
+You’re only in London for a set amount of time, so you want to make sure you see and do the best things in London.
+We’ll make it easy for you; here are our top 10 things to do in London – and what’s more, they’re all included with The London Pass!
 Just remember, COVID has affected opening times of attractions all over the city.
 Be safe and plan ahead by checking the official sites of all the attractions below to avoid disappointment.

-1. Tower of London remains one of the most historic, educational, and fun things to do in London - there's a reason almost 2.98 million visitors poured through its doors in 2019 alone.
+1. The Tower of London remains one of the most historic, educational, and fun things to do in London - there's a reason almost 2.98 million visitors poured through its doors in 2019 alone.
 Visitors can take enjoy entertaining tours by Yeomen Warders - also known as the Beefeaters: try their famous gin - and learn about the tales and tragedies of this historic royal place.
-Don’t forget you can see the stunning Crown Jewels and the oldest exhibition in the world, the Line of Kings.
+Make sure you drop by to see the stunning Crown Jewels in the flesh and the oldest exhibition in the world, the Line of Kings.

-2. Walking's great and all, but not see London from a different perspective and take a trip on a fun Thames River Cruise.
-Get a unique view of the city from the river and spot all the iconic landmarks such as Big Ben, Houses of Parliament, London Eye and the O2.
-From Westminster to Greenwich, you can meander right through the heart of London and see all the best sights along the way!
+2. Walking's great and all, but not see London from a different perspective?
+Take a trip on a Thames River Cruise to get a unique view of the city from the river and spot iconic landmarks such as Big Ben, Houses of Parliament, London Eye and the O2.
+From Westminster to Greenwich, you can meander right through the heart of London and see many of these top 10 London attractions along the way.

-5. Hampton Court Palace is one of London’s most loved palaces and was once the home of King Henry VIII.
+5. Hampton Court Palace is one of the capital's most loved palaces and was once the home of King Henry VIII.
 A sprawling and impressive building, Hampton Court Palace boasts stunning gardens, a world famous hedge maze and the only surviving royal chocolate kitchen dating back to the 17th century.
 The TV show The Tudors, which revolves around King Henry VIII, recreated the glory of this gorgeous palace - unfortunately, they had to settle for filming at a different location.

-6. Our iconic Victorian bascule bridge, Tower Bridge, dates back to 1894 and was once a symbol of industrial development and London’s urban expansion.
-Now it houses a permanent exhibition which explores the history of the bridge, as well as a new Glass Walkway, recently opened in 2014 to give visitors a unique view over the river and pedestrians below - easily one of the most unique and fun things to do in London.
+6. Our iconic Victorian bascule bridge, Tower Bridge, dates back to 1894 and was once a symbol of industrial progress and London’s urban expansion.
+Now it houses a permanent exhibition, which explores the history of the bridge as well as a Glass Walkway, opened in 2014 to give visitors a unique view over the river and pedestrians below - easily one of the most unique and fun things to do in London.
 Many visitors to the city tend to confuse Tower Bridge for London Bridge, which is a much less exciting structure beside the Houses of Parliament much further along the Thames.

 7. Visit the home of the late Princess Diana and the childhood residence of Queen Victoria.
 Kensington Palace is a stunning building in the heart of London and promises engaging exhibitions that delve into the lives of the great women of the monarchy.
-From Fashion Rules to Victoria Revealed, there’s so much to learn at Kensington Palace.
+From Diana: Her Fashion Story to Victoria Revealed, there’s so much to learn at Kensington Palace.
 If you're looking for some cultural things to do in London, you can delve into the history of Queen Victoria's fascinating inner life at Victoria Revealed.
 For those with a more sartorial bent, Diana: Her Fashion Story is one of the most fun things to do in London for the style set - tracing Princess Diana's style evolution throughout the years and her impact on fashion today.

 London by the River